-Unlike some cities, Bloomsdale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bloomsdale are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bloomsdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bloomsdale is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Bloomsdale who work in office and administrative support (35.70%), management occupations (8.72%), and food service (8.11%).

 Being a small city, Bloomsdale does not have a public transit system used by locals to get to and from work.

-In terms of college education, Bloomsdale is nearly on par with the US average for all cities of 21.84%: 17.99% of adults 25 and older in Bloomsdale have a bachelor's degree or advanced degree.
+The percentage of adults in Bloomsdale who are college-educated is close to the national average for all communities of 21.84%: 17.99% of the adults in Bloomsdale have a bachelor's degree or advanced degree.

 The per capita income in Bloomsdale in 2022 was $34,308, which is wealthy relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $137,232 for a family of four.
 However, Bloomsdale contains both very wealthy and poor people as well.